BIOMAKE/Triple_Variability_Source_IO_Model/README.md

 4. **Enhanced Physiological Variability Estimation**: Accurately estimates physiological variability by separating it from technical noise.

-5. **Broad Applicability**: Potential applications in clinical and experimental neuroscience for analyzing brain stimulation IO curves with reduced risk of spurious results and statistical bias.
+5. **Broad Applicability**: Potential applications in clinical and experimental neuroscience for analysing brain stimulation IO curves with reduced risk of spurious results and statistical bias.

 ## Significance